-Operation Operation with the GUI Operation with commands Creating a database This is defined using pgAdmin of the GUI tool, or using the psql command or the application after specifying the DDL statement.
+Operation Operation with the GUI Operation with commands Creating a database None.
+This is defined using the psql command or the application after specifying the DDL statement.
 Backing up the database WebAdmin, or the pgx_dmpall command, is used.
 It is recommended that the pgx_dmpall command be used.
 Recovery to the latest database can be performed.
 Database recovery WebAdmin is used.
 To use the backup that was performed using the pgx_dmpall command, the pgx_rcvall command is used.
 Monitoring Database errors The status in the WebAdmin window can be checked.
-(1) The messages that are output to the database server log are monitored (1) Disk space The status in the WebAdmin window can be checked.
+The messages that are output to the database server log are monitored.
+Disk space The status in the WebAdmin window can be checked.
 A warning will be displayed if the free space falls below 20%.
-(1) This is monitored using the df command of the operating sys for example.
-(1) Connection status This can be checked using pgAdmin of the GUI tool, or referencing pg_stat_activity of the standard statistics view from psql or the application.
+This is monitored using the df command of the operating system, for example.
+Connection status None.
+This can be checked referencing pg_stat_activity of the standard statistics view from psql or the application.